-Parents play an important role at Ruhkala Elementary School through active participation and involvement in the School Site Council, Parent Teacher's Club (PTC), and as classroom volunteers.
-They share information with classes about professional lives, teach special skills (art, music, and sports), work on school or playground improvements, conduct fundraisers, and make donations.
+Parents play an important role at the school through active participation and involvement in School Site Council, PTC and district committees.
+They share information with classes about professional lives, teach special skills (art, music, and sports), work on school or playground improvements, conduct fund-raisers, and make donations.
 Parents regularly volunteer their services in the classrooms.
-Ruhkala Elementary School has become a focal point and center for students and the community.
-Our facilities are used frequently by our community.
+The school has become a focal point in the community and our facilities are used frequently by our community groups.